 Your personal information may be disclosed for purposes related to the provision of the financial advice you have requested.
 The types of service providers that may be provided with your personal information are:

 In addition to the purposes of collection set out above, your personal information may also be used in connection with such purposes.

 We will seek to ensure that your personal information is not used or disclosed for any purpose other than:

 We may disclose your personal information to third parties who provide services to us, in which case we will seek to ensure that the personal information is held, used or disclosed consistently with the Australian Privacy Principles.

 Organisations outside Australia

-In order to provide you with our services, we may need to share your information with organisations outside Australia (for example Information Technology providers) – these countries include:
+In order to provide you with our services, we may need to share your information with organisations outside Australia (for example Information Technology providers and outsourced administration services) – these countries include:

 We may store your information in the cloud or other types of networked or electronic storage.
 As electronic or networked storage can be accessed from various countries via an internet connection, it’s not always practicable to know in which country your information may be held.
 If your information is stored in this way, disclosures may occur in countries other than those listed.
 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.

 We will not send personal information to recipients outside of Australia unless: